aphil013/rshell/README.md

 `$ bin/ls -a -l` or `$ bin/ls -Rl -a` etc.

-The program also handles multiple inputs of the same flag and will treat it as a single flag of that type
+The program also handles multiple inputs of the same flag and will treat it as a single flag of that type.
+Furthermore, `bin/ls -a -l` is equivalent to `bin/ls -al` and `bin/ls -lll -a -l`

 Input of an incorrect flag will result in an error

+The command also takes directories as an input parameter to specify listing the contents of only the specified directory

 #Known Bugs
 The combination of connectors without commands causes the program to